rdudhagra/Sand-Table/Build Guide/README.md

 This process seems simple when written out, but take your time sanding, especially early-on, otherwise any defects will be seen on the final coats.

 ### Assembly (after paint)
 1. Install the legs on the four corners of the table by drilling a hole for the center screw and then tightening a nut/washer from the inside.
+Take care to ensure that the legs are flush with the end of the table for a polished look.
 2. Cut a hole for the power wire along one of the edges, near the left corner (see later in this guide for some context on where the hole should go).

 ## Building the gantry